bigb0sss/Bankai/README.md

 </p>

 # Bankai
-Another Go shellcode loader designed to work with Cobalt Strike raw payload.
+Another Go shellcode loader designed to work with Cobalt Strike raw binary payload.
 I created this project to mainly educate myself learning Go and directly executing shellcode into the target Windows system using various techniques.

-<b>Encryption</b> - I implemented a simple payload encryption process (IV --> AES --> XOR --> Base64) that I learned while studying [SLAE32](https://bigb0ss.medium.com/expdev-custom-go-crypter-fb8f9bac0fe8).
+<b>Encryption</b> - I implemented a simple payload encryption process (IV --> AES --> XOR --> Base64) that I learned while studying for [SLAE32](https://bigb0ss.medium.com/expdev-custom-go-crypter-fb8f9bac0fe8).
 This is mainly for protecting Cobalt Strike payload when it's moved over to the target host.
-The final payload will include a decrypt function within.
+The final compiled payload will include a decrypt function within.

 <b>Templates</b> - Templates are the skeleton scripts to generate a final payload per each technique.